Making Sugar Syrups and caramel always begins with heating and melting ordinary granulated sugar.

-- In a medium heavy saucepan, combine sugar, water, and corn syrup.
+- In a medium-sized heavy saucepan, combine sugar, water, and corn syrup.
 Heat over medium heat, stirring constantly with a rubber spatula or wooden spoon, until the sugar is completely dissolved.
 Stir gently to avoid splashing the mixture onto the sides of the pan.
 Tip: Rub a drop of the warm sugar mixture between your fingertips to make sure it feels smooth, with no trace of sugar granules.
 If the mixture feels sandy, continue warming and stirring until the mixture is smooth.

 - With the heat still on medium, cover the saucepan with a lid for about 4 minutes.
 The lid traps the steam and allows condensation to run down the sides of the pan and wash away stray sugar crystals that may have formed on the sides of the pan.

-- After 4 minutes remove the lid and increase the heat to high.
+- After 4 minutes remove the lid and increase the heat to medium-high to high.
 Stop stirring as stirring from this point on may cause crystallization.
 As the sugar and water boils, the popping and boiling may deposit sugar particles onto the side of the pan which should be washed away using a good quality pastry brush that is moistened.
 Sugar particles left on the sides of the pan may fall down into the boiling mixture and cause sugar crystals to start forming.

 - Be careful; Sugar heated to high temperatures can cause serious burns if you touch it or it splashes on you.
 Have a bowl of ice water nearby so you can immerse your fingers or hand in case of burns.